kyunwang/weekly-nerd/src/pages/22-06-2018-react-and-vue/index.md

 Same applies to Angular which is said to be for enterprise applications.
 Again *Why?*.

+One reason might be how Vue re-renders components compared to React, but would this be a deal breaker?
+You can read about it [here][vue-comp-reat]

 # What is great

 In the end, I liked both React and Vue, apart from the question of what tool is the best for the job.
 These are the things I like about them.